AerGlass/new/README.md

 # new
-new rc qwbsite that reserve testing
+new beta qwbsite that reserve testing